Rocktown (Georgia)

 Rocktown, Georgia is the colloquial name for an outcropping of sandstone boulders on the Appalachian Plateau in northwest Georgia.
 It consists of several acres of large sandstone boulders; the average size is 30 to 40 ft high.
-Every boulder has its own unique features, all with great foot and hand holds and very popular with climbers.
+Every boulder has its unique features, all with great foot and hand holds, and are very popular with climbers.
 The area presents challenges for all levels of climbers.
-There is a one-mile hike from the trail head to get to the Rocktown area.
+There is a one-mile hike from the trailhead to get to the Rocktown area.
 Most of these boulders are untainted by pollution and graffiti because it is in a remote part of northwest Georgia.
 However, in recent years as the climbing community has become increasingly aware of the area it has become more common to see trash, human waste, damaged or abandoned climbing gear, and vandalism.
-Because it is located in a wildlife management area, it is possible to encounter wild animals in this area, including both venomous and non-venomous snakes, bobcats, deer, wild turkeys, black bears.
-When climbing and exploring the boulders, caves and grottoes, it is common to encounter wasps, yellow-jackets and spiders and even the occasional bat.
+Because it is located in a wildlife management area, it is possible to encounter wild animals in this area, including both venomous and non-venomous snakes, bobcats, deer, wild turkeys, and black bears.
+When climbing and exploring the boulders, caves, and grottoes, it is common to encounter wasps, yellow-jackets spiders, and even the occasional bat.

 "Rock Town" refers to the large outcropping approximately one(1) mile from the trailhead.
-Which opens into a large gallery with 5 main pathways off.
+Which opens into a large gallery with 5 main pathways.
 This area has hundreds of spectacular formations, the entrance to a large cave, and 2 natural springs.

-The Rocktown trail and area is closed annually during scheduled deer hunts.
+The Rocktown trail and area are closed annually during scheduled deer hunts.